+There are few driving habits out there as dangerous as driving while distracted.
+Whether you’re checking your phone “really quickly,” using the GPS, or messing around with your car’s touchscreen or radio, distracted driving is a habit we can easily fall into without even being aware of how often we do it.
+How did these behaviors become so prevalent while we drive?
+The fact is, distracted driving is now an epidemic in our country, and the problem only seems to be getting worse.
 Despite the fact that texting and driving and is illegal in Texas and 46 other states, we still see drivers on their cell phones while on U.S. roads.
-Many cities throughout the U.S. even have additional ordinances in place banning any and all cell phone use while driving.
-Unfortunately these rules still aren’t deterring people from partaking in the dangerous act.
+Many cities throughout the country even have additional local ordinances in place banning any and all cell phone use while driving.
+Unfortunately, these rules still aren’t deterring people from partaking in these dangerous driving behaviors.

 Distracted Driving Facts

-- In 2016, 3,450 people were killed in crashes involving a distracted driver.
+- In 2018, 2,841 people were killed in crashes involving a distracted driver.

 - Cell phone use is highest among people between the ages of 16 and 24.

-Distracted Driving Accident Help
+Texas Distracted Driving Accident Help

 There is no excuse for a negligent act as dangerous and potentially deadly as distracted driving.
 Keeping the facts above in mind and putting your phone away while you drive can make a huge difference in keeping Texas roads safe.
 If you or a loved one was a victim of a car accident caused by a distracted driver, we can help.
 Contact Liggett Law Group today for a free consultation.